 In consideration for use of school facilities by non-school sponsored groups, it shall be our policy to review the nature of the program request.
 If it is not deemed appropriate to the best interests of the students involved, by the administration and Board of Directors, the request will be denied.
-The recommend school facilities be used for funerals or memorial services schools may be used for funerals or memorial services on Saturday of during the summer or holidays. s.
-Upon request from the immediate family, Date of Adoption: February 26, 2015 Ratified by the Board of Directors on September 23, 2015 Legal Reference: NA
+The Board of Directors does not normally schools may be used for funerals or memorial services on Saturduring the summer or holidays. rday or Sunday, or when school is not in session Date of Adoption: February 26, 2015 Ratified by the Board of Directors on September 23, 2015 Legal Reference: NA